Plan your Open Days 2020

-Watch an overview session for the Bachelor of Design.
-Find out about the course structure, majors including engineering and IT, specialisations, entry requirements and more.
+Attend an overview and Q&A session for the Bachelor of Design.
+Learn and ask questions about the course structure, majors and specialisations, entry requirements and more

 The Melbourne curriculum

 Your Melbourne experience is yours to shape.
 If you’re interested in a career in architecture, building, planning or design you can start with our Bachelor of Design, or why not check out the Bachelor of Science and the Bachelor of Fine Arts (Production)?